Nibezak/payflow-package/docs/core/contributing.md

 - An accompanying Pull Request with a test to demonstrate the issue.

-Lunar is an open source project and as such we want contribution to be as accessible as possible and to enable contributors to actively collaborate on features and issues.
+Payflow is an open source project and as such we want contribution to be as accessible as possible and to enable contributors to actively collaborate on features and issues.
 By making sure you provide as much information as possible you are giving your issue the best chance to get the attention it needs.

 Be aware that creating an issue does not mean it will get activity straight away, please be patient and understand we will do our best to look into it as soon as possible.